 Other areas to stay in Jaipur

-Although the C Scheme area has less accommodation options available than Bani Park, it too is a viable choice because it is ideally placed within walking distance of the main sights, such as the City Palace and Hawa Hahal.
+Although the C Scheme area has fewer accommodation options available than Bani Park, it too is a great place to stay because it is ideally situated within walking distance of the main sights, such as the City Palace and Hawa Hahal.
 Jaipur is famous for its palaces, and a good one to start your day at is the lavish City Palace, made up of a vast complex of courtyards and gardens that display Rajasthani and Mughal architecture.
 The royal family still live next to the palace in the Chandra Mahal (Moon Palace).
 From there you can head to the adjacent and even more thrilling Hawa Hahal.
 The intricate façade of Hawa Hahal is made up of five floors of tiny windows overlooking the street.
 Rumour has it that it enabled the royal ladies to watch the activities in the street without being seen by the general public.
 Furthermore, the windows allow a welcoming breeze to enter, which kept the palace cool and earned it the nickname Palace of the Winds.

 Once you have seen this amazing feat of architecture you can go and check out the UNESCO protected Jantar Mantar astronomical observatory, a complex set of geometric structures built in the 18th century at the end of the Mughal period, which measure time and forecast eclipses and track celestial activity.
 Alternatively, you could be tempted to drop into the fabulous Johari Bazaar, to stock up on glittering jewellery and bangles in gold and silver.